cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 Our new type `UserDatabase<T>` represents a database of users.
 It is generic over the balances of the users, giving major flexibility to whoever uses our data type.
 Its two members are:

-- `users_updates`, the number of users updates in the dictionary and
+- `users_updates`, the number of users updates in the dictionary.
 - `balances`, a mapping of each user to its balance.

 The database core functionality is defined by `UserDatabaseTrait`.
 The following methods are defined: